Get involved with ArtsVote and help us show Toronto’s next roster of municipal leaders that arts and culture policy matters to Torontonians.

 How do candidates think that Toronto’s vibrant arts and culture sector can be leveraged by government to make Toronto a better place?

 Finally, it’s important to recognize that arts and culture policy isn’t just a topic for election years.
 Our community has an immense amount of creativity, fun, and inspiration to offer Torontonians all year round.
 How can the City ensure the future of Toronto’s culture sector isn’t vulnerable to political whims?
 How will candidates make sure that the strong, vibrant Toronto arts and culture community outlives their term in office?

-These four key priorities will be the main focus of our candidate questionnaire, which will be made available to the public as part of the ArtsVote Report Card.
+These three key priorities will be the main focus of our incumbents questionnaire, which will be made available to the public on this website.
 We expect the questions above will evolve as more members of the ArtsVote community make their voices heard.
 Stay tuned!
 Exciting new ideas are on their way…